law-firm-seo

 10 min read

-Google’s E-E-A-T framework—Experience, Expertise, Authoritativeness, and Trustworthiness—is particularly important for legal websites.
-Legal content falls under what Google calls “Your Money or Your Life” (YMYL) topics, where low-quality information can cause real harm.
-Here’s how law firms can excel at E-E-A-T.
+Google’s E-E-A-T framework (Experience, Expertise, Authoritativeness, and Trustworthiness) is particularly important for legal websites.
+Legal content falls under what Google quality guidelines call “Your Money or Your Life” (YMYL content), where low-quality information can cause real harm.
+Here’s how law firms can excel at E-E-A-T and build strong trust signals.

 Experience